 To request that such work be performed, obtain a Work Order Request form from the Business Office located on the East Broad Campus or on the Ayers Campus.
 (This form can also be accessed on the College website.)
 Submit the completed form to the program instructor.
 Because work is performed as part of the vocational/technical training program, the program instructor has the right to accept or refuse work.
-If a job is estimated to cost more than \$2500, the academic director/division chairperson will confer with the President before accepting the job.
+If a job is estimated to cost more than \$2500, the Dean of Technical Education and Workforce Development will confer with the President before accepting the job.
 Work that is accepted is performed on the following priority basis: